chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_cookbooks.rst

    * - Components
      - Description
    * - :doc:`Cookbooks Maintained by Opscode </opscode_cookbooks>`
-     - |opscode| maintains a collection of cookbooks that are widely used by the community.
+     - |company_name| maintains a collection of cookbooks that are widely used by the community.
    * - `Cookbooks Maintained by the Community <http://community.opscode.com/cookbooks>`_
      - The community has authored thousands of cookbooks, ranging from niche cookbooks that are used by only a few organizations to cookbooks that are some of the most popular and are used by nearly everyone.